 Our focus

 Through the Western Australian Comprehensive Kids Cancer Centre, research and clinical care form a continuous, collaborative cycle.
 Discoveries made in the lab flow directly into better care, while insights from children and families in the clinic guide the next wave of research.
-This ongoing loop allows us to constantly refine treatments, reduce harm and respond to the real‑world needs of children and their families.
+This ongoing loop allows us to constantly refine care, reduce harm and respond to the real‑world needs of children and their families.

 This integrated model enables us to deliver impact in two key areas.

-Today’s Kids: Improving outcomes through personalised treatment, clinical trials and evidence driven care.
+Improving outcomes through personalised treatment, clinical trials and evidence driven care.

-Tomorrow’s Kids: Creating breakthrough solutions for the future through transformational discovery research and developing new treatment approaches.
+Creating breakthrough solutions for the future through transformational discovery research and developing new treatment approaches.

 By working as one unified system, we can deliver safer, smarter and more effective treatments now, while building the innovations that will shape the future of childhood cancer care.